breadoliveoilsalt/jlox-compiler-in-ts/README.md

 - Node v22.5.0
 - `npm ci`
+- To start a repl:
   - `npm run compile`
+- To evaluate a file:
+  - `npm run compile -- <file path>`
+  - Example: `npm run compile -- ./src.jlox`
     - This will read the `jlox` written in `src.jlox` and print the result to the terminal.
   - Currently TypeScript errors are non-blocking.

+## Running tests

-- To run tests: `npm run test`
+- `npm run test`

 ## Done

 - [X] Evaluate statements (up to and including Chapter 7 of Crafting Interpreters).
 This includes booleans, parentheticals, basic math, etc.
+- [X] Take file as input on command line
+- [X] Start repl if no file specified at the command line

 ## Next steps (TODOs)

-- Take file as input on command line
-- Start repl if no file specified at the command line
 - Beef up error handling and error reporting to user for expressions
   - source file not present
   - syntax errors, etc.